 Diagnosis is based on the appearance of the lesion and the frequency of scratching.
 The location of the lesion may help narrow down the suspected cause.
 For instance, lesions near the tail are most often due to fleas.

-If your dog’s hot spots are a symptom of some other underlying issue, such as allergies, your veterinarian with treat that issue.
+If your dog’s hot spots are a symptom of some other underlying issue such as allergies, your veterinarian will treat that issue.

 Giving your dog the proper flea and tick treatment is important for preventing scratching and licking.

 If your dog has long hair, it’s important to brush it and keep it clean.
 If your dog’s fur gets matted, bacteria can grow underneath the mat, causing an infection, which leads to licking and scratching.

 Dogs who are bored or anxious also may lick or scratch to the point of developing a hot spot, so providing a calm, enriched environment for your dog is key.